moadh/Slack-GitKata/README.md

 git status
 ```

-Notice that the develop branch diverged from weather-api branch, maybe it's time to merge ?

 4. On weather-api modify the weather.js bot implementation :
 * Implement the request GET https://howcoldisit.com/api/1/weather.json?location=={City},{Country} [user-3]
+* Implement the _getRandomDunno function to return funny message for all freakish questions and change the methods orders [user-4]
-* Post the result into the channel [user-4]
+* Post the result into the channel and change the methods orders [user-5]
+* Each time you commit add a comment in the comment section of the readme :)
 * Commit & push [user-3]
+* We will probably run into some rebase conflict
-* Run the app to test on the Slack Channel
+* After resolving these conflicts, run the app to test it on the Slack Channel

+5. On develop Modify the readme adding a comment section
+* At least three users need to add their comments on this Kata.

+Notice that the develop branch diverged from weather-api branch, maybe it's time to merge ? hi hi
+At this stage a merge should be funny !!